A topic from the subject of Biochemistry in Chemistry.

 Introduction

 Genetics is the study of genes, which are the units of heredity.
-Genes are composed of DNA, which is a type of molecule that contains the instructions for making proteins.
-Proteins are the building blocks of cells and they play a vital role in all aspects of cellular function.
+Genes are composed of DNA, a molecule containing the instructions for making proteins.
+Proteins are the building blocks of cells and play a vital role in all aspects of cellular function.
 Understanding genetics is therefore essential for understanding biochemistry.

 Basic Concepts